Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

 \subsection{Construction of a Benchmark of Javascript Field Errors}

-To evaluate \tool, we need real-world Javascript that are reproducible.
-For each reproducible errors, we want to compare the behavior of the web page with and without \tool.
+To evaluate our approaches, we need real-world Javascript that are reproducible.
+For each reproducible errors, we want to compare the behavior of the web page with and without the self-healing approaches.
 To our knowledge, there is no publicly available benchmark of reproducible Javascript errors.
-Consequently, we create a new benchmark, we call it the \bench benchmark.
-The creation of our benchmark is composed of the following steps: \begin{enumerate}[leftmargin=*] \item randomly browse the web to discover web pages on Internet that have errors (see \autoref{sec:url_finder}) \item collect the errors and their execution traces (see \autoref{sec:state_collector}) \item ensure that one is able to reproduce the errors in a closed environment(see \autoref{sec:reproduction_proxy}) \end{enumerate}
+We create a new benchmark.
+We call it the \bench benchmark.
+The creation of our benchmark is composed of the following steps: \begin{enumerate} \item Randomly browses the web to discover web pages on Internet that have errors (see \autoref{sec:url_finder}). \item Collect the errors and their execution traces (see \autoref{sec:state_collector}). \item Ensure that one is able to reproduce the errors in a closed environment(see \autoref{sec:reproduction_proxy}). \end{enumerate}